 - Under what circumstances would they try to get into contact with your whilst you were at university or working in the library.

 For information on what to expect from a childminder you can visit the National Childminding Association (NCMA).
-For information on day nurseries near to where you live as well as the university visit Direct Gov’s Childcare Finder.
+For information on day nurseries near to where you live as well as the university visit the government's Find a registered childminder page.

 What is day care provision?